proto-aiken-13/tp/docs/team/proto-aiken-13.md

 	- Edited DarkMode.css
 	- Code contribution plans: Updated attendance system
 		- To be included: An attendance status system
-		- This would help to distinguish if a user
+		- This would help to distinguish if a particular student has either attended a tutorial, was absent, or was absent with a valid reason.
+This would also show the number of tutorials unmarked thus far.
-		- Improved tutorial participation system (to be arbitrarily set by users)
+		- Improve the tutorial participation system.
+Right now, it is set to just only have 0, 1 and 2.
+I propose to improve it to arbitrarily add a tutorial participation score based on the user input.
 - **Project management**
 	- Managed release `v1.1` as a practice on Github
 	- Helped to contribute and conduct v1.2